JamesDelAguila-CMS/opioid_time_series_analysis/README.md

 #### One-hot encoding

-In the data/one_hot_encoder notebook, the first cells run (import) the one_hot_encoder notebook to use a consistent one-hot encoding method and ordering of fields.
-The details of that encoder are described with it.
+In the data/tables_preprocess_updated notebook, the first cells run (import) the one_hot_encoder notebook to use a consistent one-hot encoding method and ordering of fields.
+The details of that encoder are described within.
 In this notebook we use a modified version of the `CMSPyTorchDataset` class used by the experimental model;
 its main variation is that it produces a Pandas DataFrame instead of a PyTorch vector dataset.
 This simplifies the remaining preprocessing